globaltravelreport/global-travel-report/content/articles/2025-04-24-the-land-of-the-rising-sun-beckons-why-australians-cant-get-enough-of-japan.md

 ---
-title: >-
-  'The Land of the Rising Sun Beckons: Why Australians Can''t Get Enough of Japan'
+title: 'The Land of the Rising Sun Beckons: Why Australians Can''''t Get Enough of Japan'
 summary: >-

   Japan, with its unique blend of time-honored customs and cutting-edge